Jessica Weaver Nearly Reveals All As She Rolls Over In Bed In Latest Instagram Video

-During the coronavirus pandemic, Instagram sensation Jessica Weaver has been entertaining her 9.4 million followers while they are stuck in lockdown.
+Since the coronavirus pandemic began, Instagram sensation Jessica Weaver has been entertaining her 9.4 million followers while they are stuck in lockdown.
 Her most recent video was no exception.

 “Hopefully this cheers you up,” she captioned the clip that showed her rolling around on a bed.